Origin of Frequency Clusters and Self-Organized Triplet Locking in the Kuramoto Model with Inertia: Origin and Stability of Two Frequency Clusters in the Thermodynamic Limit

 \section{Origin and Stability of Two Frequency Clusters in the Thermodynamic Limit}

 In this section, we report on the origin and the stability of two synchronous frequency clusters, which have been found and investigated in finite-size systems of the \ac{kmi} \cite{Maistrenko.2017, Brezetsky.2021}.
 We go to the thermodynamic limit and extend previous work on stability regions \cite{Munyayev.2024} by investigating the bifurcations that destabilize two frequency clusters.
-To this end, we conduct a numerical bifurcation analysis using the cluster subspaces from section \ref{subsec:cluster_subspaces}. \\ At first, we show a state exhibiting two frequency clusters in figure \ref{fig:2_cluster_state_temporal_evolution}, where we employ the 2-cluster subspace of the \ac{kmi} from equations \eqref{eq:KMI_2_cluster_phase_difference_equations} using $\rho_1=0.6$.
-Here, the temporal evolution of the phase difference $\Delta\phi$ and the frequency difference $\Delta\dot{\phi}$ between the two clusters is plotted over one period of the cycle.
-This state is characterized by a non-vanishing average of the frequency difference $\Delta\dot{\phi}$ and therefore a diverging phase difference $\Delta \phi$ which we restrict to $\Delta\phi \in [0,2\pi)$.
-This state can also be visualized in phase space, which is done in figure \ref{fig:phase_space_2_cluster_subspace}, where the red line represents two frequency clusters.
-From figures \ref{fig:2_cluster_state_temporal_evolution} and \ref{fig:phase_space_2_cluster_subspace}, it is evident that the mean frequency difference between the clusters is nonzero.
-This leads to distinct cluster frequencies and thus to a rotational motion, i.e., a rotation frequency, of the phase difference.
-This should be distinguished from a libration frequency, which refers to the frequency of oscillatory motion confined to a bounded region of phase space.
-Such a frequency occurs, for example, in the non-rotational motion of an undamped pendulum.
+To this end, we conduct a numerical bifurcation analysis using the cluster subspaces from section~\ref{subsec:cluster_subspaces}.
+First, we investigate the longitudinal stability of 2-cluster states in section \ref{subsec:two_cluster_stability_1_param}.
+Second, we investigate their transversal stability in section \ref{subsec:2_cluster_transversal_stability} before summarizing their stability in figure \ref{fig:2_cluster_heatmap_100_osc_adapted_ics}.\\ In figure~\ref{fig:2_cluster_state_temporal_evolution}, a stable two-frequency-cluster state is shown that was obtained employing the 2-cluster subspace of the \ac{kmi} (equations~\eqref{eq:KMI_2_cluster_phase_difference_equations} with $\rho_1=0.6$).
+Here, the temporal evolution of the phase difference $\Delta\phi$ and the frequency difference $\Delta\dot{\phi}=\Delta\psi$ between the two clusters is plotted over one period of the cycle.
+This state is characterized by a non-vanishing average of the frequency difference $\langle \Delta\dot{\phi}\rangle$ and therefore a diverging phase difference $\Delta \phi$ which we restrict to $\Delta\phi \in [0,2\pi)$.
+This state can also be visualized in phase space, which is done in figure~\ref{fig:phase_space_2_cluster_subspace}, where the red line represents two frequency clusters.
+From both figures~\ref{fig:2_cluster_state_temporal_evolution} and \ref{fig:phase_space_2_cluster_subspace}, it is evident that the mean frequency difference between the clusters is nonzero, which implies distinct cluster frequencies and thus a rotational motion, i.e., a rotation frequency, of the phase difference.
+This should be distinguished from a libration frequency, which refers to the frequency of oscillatory motion confined to a bounded region in phase space that, for example, occurs in the non-rotational motion of an undamped pendulum.